madelinelimm/CookiecutR/README.md

 6. Run the main Rscript with are linked to the modules.
 Open `<your_project_name>.R` script found in the src folder, then click on 'Source' at top right.

 7. You can decide on modules to run in the main Rscript `<your_project_name>.R`, by changing and adding modules path in`config/modules.json`.
 Set  `execute : true` to run the module and false otherwise.
+Note that module4.R is a sample module to connect to postgreSQL database, you may change your database details in `config/db.template.json` before running the module.